dlstreamer/dlstreamer/docs/source/_doxygen/index.md

 Thus, after detection & classification part of pipeline we have `GVA::VideoFrame` with 3 instances of `GVA::RegionOfInterest` added, and 4 instances of `GVA::Tensor` added to each of 3 instances of `GVA::RegionOfInterest`.
 On image level, it means that we've got 3 persons detected, and age, gender & emotion of each of them is classified.

-Last Intel® DL Streamer element in the pipeline is **gvawatermark** and its job is to display inference results on top of frame currently rendered on screen.
+Last DL Streamer element in the pipeline is **gvawatermark** and its job is to display inference results on top of frame currently rendered on screen.
 To do this, it creates `GVA::VideoFrame` instance for current frame and iterates by attached `GVA::RegionOfInterest` instances, and by `GVA::Tensor` instances, attached to each of `GVA::RegionOfInterest`.
 This way, you will see bounding boxes drawn around persons faces, and these boxes will also be labeled with age, gender & emotion.

-The whole point of Intel® DL Streamer API is to allow you to access any object we described above in any point of pipeline.
+The whole point of DL Streamer API is to allow you to access any object we described above in any point of pipeline.
 You can read it, modify it, add your own tensors and regions of interest, and so on.
 Thus, you can add custom post-processing for any deep learning model in case Intel® DL Streamer inference elements don't support it.
 There is a handy **gvainference** element, which adds raw inference result (output layer blob) in `GVA::Tensor`, so you can do custom post-processing on it.

 ## Print inference results example

 Here we provide a few code snippets, which print some of inference results obtained from video analytics pipeline.
 They are different ways to achieve the same thing.
-To get thorough understanding of how to create an application which takes advantage of Intel® DL Streamer API, make sure to check out the rest of this document.
+To get thorough understanding of how to create an application which takes advantage of Deep Learning Streamer API, make sure to check out the rest of this document.

 ### 1. Access inference results with low-level C code